 For the study, the researchers interviewed 404 adults every night for two straight weeks about the conflicts they had, the hugs they received, and their general positive and negative effect throughout the day.
 They found that participants who had conflicts with another person showed a smaller decrease in positive emotions and a smaller increase in negative emotions when they also got a hug, compared with participants who did not get a hug.
 Both men and women benefited equally from the power of a hug.

-The participants were not asked from whom and from where they got their hugs from, so there are still questions about the logistics behind how to give the most supportive hug.
+The participants were not asked from whom and from where they got their hugs, so there are still questions about the logistics behind how to give the most supportive hug.

 “We still have questions about when, how, and for whom hugs are most helpful,” Michael Murphy, one of the study’s authors, said in a statement.
 “However, our study suggests that consensual hugs might be useful for showing support to somebody enduring relationship conflict.”